Last updated: March 12, 2023

 The views are absolutely stunning and reach as far as Mount Solitary straight ahead.
 On the left, Kings Tableland and the Lincoln’s Rock lookout point can also be seen.

-Next stop is the Empress Lookout which faces the other side of the valley where Empress Falls and the Empress Canyon are located.
+The next stop is the Empress Lookout which faces the other side of the valley where Empress Falls and the Empress Canyon are located.

 You can certainly hear it, especially when there’s lots of water flowing, but the waterfall itself is hardly visible through the many trees.

-3. Empress Falls
+4. Empress Falls

-From the Empress Lookout, the track heads further down into the valley via a series of metal staircases.
-It also gets a lot darker from this point, as the surrounding trees and cliff edges are blocking a lot of the natural sunlight.
+Once you’ve conquered the stairs, you will notice that the scenery gets a lot darker all of a sudden, as the many trees and cliff walls are blocking a lot of the natural sunlight.

 This is also where the walking track slowly turns into a rainforest walk, which is quite a fascinating contrast with the usually dry bush trails on higher ground.